-Hello everybody, it’s Niky from The House on Silverado here!
+Hello everybody, it’s Niky from The House on Silverado here

 Materials:

-Step 1:
+Step 1: Prepare the surface

 First, I sanded/evened out the paint a little bit.
 When you make something distressed you don’t really have to worry much about the prep work.